 Recognition by Best Lawyers is based entirely on peer review.
 Best Lawyers’ methodology is designed to capture, as accurately as possible, the consensus opinion of leading lawyers about the professional abilities of their colleagues within the same geographical area and legal practice area.
 To view Kumail’s recognition, or to learn more about Best Lawyers, please […]

-Mika was recently quoted in a Toronto Star article highlighting discrimination in the workplace and how more often than not employees facing discrimination are forced to resign from their employment, despite the employer being offside.
-Read the full article here.
+Associate Mika Imai was recently quoted in a Toronto Star article highlighting anti-Black racism in the workplace.
+Mika notes that employees facing discrimination frequently resign, even when it is the employer who is offside.
+Read the full Toronto Star article here.

 The Ontario Court of Appeal just released a decision in a commercial case that may offer lessons applicable to employment contracts.
 MacQuarie Equipment Finance Ltd. v.
 2326695 Ontario Ltd. (Durham Drug Store), 2020 ONCA 139 dealt with a provision in a lease agreement for equipment which stated that the lease could not be cancelled or terminated […]